Traffic And Motor Vehicle Accidents

 Workers’ compensation insurance is often referred to as a kind of “no-fault” insurance program.
 In other words, death benefits are provided regardless of who caused the fatal accident.
 Survivors must still file a benefits claim, which may be easier with the assistance of a qualified workers’ comp death benefit claims lawyer.

-The Law Offices of Jonathan F. Marshall offers legal assistance to help surviving spouses and dependent children in filing a workers’ compensation death claim for a loved one killed in a work-related accident.
+The legal team at New Jersey Workers Compensation Lawyer offers assistance to surviving spouses and dependent children in filing a workers’ compensation death claim for a loved one killed in a work-related accident.
 This recovery is in addition to other remedies, which may include pursuing a possible wrongful death claim against a negligent third party.

-If you have lost a family member through a fatal on-the-job traffic accident, please contact Mr. Santarsiero at 800-999-0897 for a free consultation.
+If you have lost a family member through a fatal on-the-job traffic accident, please ask for Mr. Santarsiero at 866-916-3549 or contact us online for a free consultation.
 Following your free, no-obligation initial consultation, you may choose to have our law firm represent you and your family.
 If so, we will work for you on a contingent-fee basis – no legal fees will be charged unless we make a recovery on your behalf.

 As legal experts in the area of on-the-job death benefit claims, we can guide you and your family through the claims process – as well as any other legal remedies – so that you may receive the compensation you are entitled to under the laws of the state of New Jersey.
 We want to help your family make it through this difficult time.